zachleat/performance-leaderboard/README.md

 	* The sum of all four Lighthouse scores.
 	* Tiebreaker given to the lower Axe violations.
 	* Second tiebreaker given to the lower Speed Index / Total Page Weight ratio.

-## Carbon Footprint

-By default carbon auditing is disabed but can be enabled in the options by setting `{ carbonAudit: true }`.
-The results then will be available as a `carbon` object, check the sample output above

 ## Changelog